 Although outdoor leaning, Roark's 27L pack features travel-friendly features like an invisible passport sleeve, a mesh accessories pocket, a sunglasses pouch, padded laptop storage and an accessible rolltop closure.

 Away doesn't just make suitcases.
 They know the easiest way around an airport is a wheeled suitcase in one hand with a backpack draped down its handle.
 As such, they've constructed the latter from water-resistant nylon outfitted with pockets for a laptop, tickets and a passport, a large center compartment for clothes and other bulky items and an expandable side pocket for a water bottle or umbrella.
-Best of all, it comes in four colors that match well with the Away suitcase you already own.
+Best of all, it has a wraparound zipper that makes accessing everything, without it all spilling out, easy.

 Herschel's Tech Backpack emphasizes storage solutions for the gear-savvy.
 Hidden and overt pockets aplenty make room for a laptop, tablet, earbuds, headphones, chargers, cameras, phones, and, for the international traveler, a passport.